“Had I the heaven’s embroidered cloths,

 Tread softly because you tread on my dreams.”

 I am in my fourth year of proper gardening, before that I would say I fiddled with planting and making pots look fancy without actually having a clue about what plants actually needed to survive and flourish.
-My gardening then was based on the philosophy of trying to make the small garden of my first flat look less jungle-like than the Amazon with bursts of pretty: a philosophy which failed more than guided me.
+My gardening then was based on the philosophy of trying to make the small garden of my first house look less jungle-like than the Amazon with bursts of pretty colour: a philosophy which failed more than guided me.

 A year after I lost my mother, who was embuded not only with ten green fingers but with a carefree love for gardening, I somehow started to tackle my now much larger garden almost instinctively.
 By that I mean, in part I gardened without a clue what I was doing but in some part, I just did what I felt was the right thing to do.
 And that, along with no specialist knowledge whatsoever, was the start of my fumbling journey towards The Pink Wheelbarrow!